johnjhacking/bloudstrike/README.md

 Lastly, a new process is spawned by calling ```os.fork``` and subsequently calling```os.execve()```to directly load the binary from memory into the new process and execute it.

 # Limitations
 You shouldn't have any issues running it as a regular user, since ```os.fork()``` will create a process that is an exact same copy of the parent loader, and inherit the same UID, GID, and privs.
+Additionally, this is only going to be a good as your ELF - no matter how you may rework this loader.
 However, you might run into some prevention methodology.
 I don't want to get into the heuristics of all of the detection mechanisms in place that can stop this from working, as it might affect my other loaders.
-However, keep in mind that EDR is now the main limitation.
-In some cases there *could* be AppArmor/SELinux rules that prevent this from running, but ya know - there's ways around that.
+Keep in mind that EDR is now the main limitation.
+In some cases there *could* be AppArmor/SELinux rules that prevent this from running, but ya know - there are always ways around that.

 # OS Support (Tested)
 - Ubuntu 20.04, 22.04